Grand slam (baseball): Players

 In 1968, Jim Northrup of the Detroit Tigers set a major league record by hitting three grand slams in a week, including two in consecutive at-bats of a game.
 This feat (three grand slams in one week) would later be matched by Larry Parrish of the Texas Rangers in 1982.
 However, Northrup hit his three slams in only 14 plate appearances, setting a record that still stands as of 2021.

 Several grand slams, the first being Connor's in 1881, consisted of a player hitting a walk-off grand slam for a one-run victory; some baseball observers call this an "ultimate grand slam".
 Roberto Clemente is the only player to have hit a walk-off inside-the-park grand slam in a one-run victory; when the Pittsburgh Pirates defeated the Chicago Cubs 9–8 on July 25, 1956 at Forbes Field, a park known for its spacious outfield.
-The most recent ultimate grand slam was hit on September 20, 2022 by Giancarlo Stanton in the New York Yankees' 9-8 win over the Pittsburgh Pirates.